Single Procurement Document (SPD)

 • any other activity that could exclude you from the process.

-These questions are assessed on a pass/fail basis and if you have committed any offences you will be given an opportunity to provide details of any remedial action you have taken
+These questions are assessed on a pass/fail basis.
+If you have committed any offences you will be given an opportunity to provide details of any remedial action you have taken (which may permit you to continue in the procurement process).

 Selection Questions: